Flybondi Compensation and Reimbursement for Cancelled and Delayed Flights

 23.08.2024

-Whenever flights get cancelled or delayed, it can be annoying and inconvenient for passengers.
-However, the European Union has a regulation 261 that helps protect passengers in such situations.
-According to EU261, if your flight is cancelled or delayed, the airline has to provide you with compensation and assistance.
+Whenever flights are cancelled or delayed, it can be annoying and inconvenient for passengers.
+However, the EU has a regulation 261/2004 that helps protect passengers in these situations.
+Under EU 261/2004, if your flight is delayed or cancelled, the airline has to provide you with compensation and assistance.

 Passenger Rights Under EU 261/2004

-EU Regulation 261 is the legislation that deals with the rights of air passengers.
-In particular, this law covers diverse cases, such as flight cancellations, delays, rebooking, etc., and obligates airlines to resolve individual cases with fairness and care.
-If the situation occurs due to the airline’s fault, any passenger who underwent certain inconveniences has a right to get compensation.
-Moreover, passengers can receive certain benefits, which we will discuss further in the article.
+EU Regulation 261 is the regulation that deals with air passengers’ rights.
+In particular, this law covers different situations, including delays, flight cancellations, rebooking, etc., and obligates airlines to resolve individual cases with fairness and care.
+If the incident happens due to the airline’s fault, any traveler who experienced certain inconveniences is entitled to receive compensation.
+Furthermore, travelers may be eligible for certain benefits, which we will discuss further in the article.

 Right to Compensation

-European Union Regulation 261 includes rules regarding the process of compensation, including assistance for passengers who suffered from air travel disruptions.
-In particular, the amount of compensation you can expect to receive is up to 600 euros per person.
-This sum ranges, according to your circumstances.
+European Union Regulation 261 contains regulations concerning the process of compensation, including aid to travelers who suffered from issues with flights.
+Specifically, the amount of compensation you can be eligible for is up to 600 euros per passenger.
+This sum varies, according to your specific case.

 Compensation for Flybondi Flight Cancellation

-First and foremost, passengers need to know that the airline is required to notify them about the cancellation of their flight.
-In case the airline notifies you under fourteen days before the date of your flight and does not offer any alternative flight, the airline, according to the EU 261, is obligated to compensate you compensation of 250 – 600 euros.
+First and foremost, passengers should be aware that the airline is required to notify them about the flight cancellation.
+If the airline informs you less than fourteen days before your scheduled departure and does not offer any alternative flight, the airline, according to the EU 261, must pay you compensation of 250 – 600 euros.

-At the same time, if a passenger is provided with an alternative flight but arrives at his destination later than the original flight was supposed to, the passenger may also be eligible for compensation.
-The table below shows the airline’s obligations according to the duration of the delay:
+At the same time, if a passenger is provided with an alternative flight but reaches his destination later than the original flight was supposed to, the passenger might be eligible for compensation.
+The table below shows the airline’s obligations based on the duration of the delay:

 Under 2 hours2-3 hours3-4 hoursOver 4 hoursNever arrivedDistance